gajus/wholly/README.md

 ## Why not CSS?

-There are at least few ways to achive column highlighting using just CSS or with little JavaScript, e.g.
+There are at least a few ways to achieve column highlighting using just CSS or with little JavaScript, e.g.

 * http://stackoverflow.com/a/11175979/368691, CSS only solution using pseudo elements.
 * http://www.cssnewbie.com/simple-table-column-highlighting/#.U1Ywa1GSwe4, JavaScript together with [HTML table column element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/col).

 Neither of the above solutions support `rowspan` or `colspan`.
-In essence, neither of the above will work if you have header groups, mergend columns, a summarising table footer, or similar table layout variation.
-Wholly supports `colspan` and `rowspan` anywhere in `<table>` and covers all of the mentioned cases.
+In essence, neither of the above will work if you have header groups, merged columns or a summarizing table footer.
+Wholly supports `colspan` and `rowspan` anywhere in the `<table>`.

 ## Use case